 Bayridge real estate guide & listings for sale

-In Bayridge, the overwhelming majority of dwellings are single detached homes, but duplexes are also present in the housing stock.
-About 45% of properties in this neighbourhood were built in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 2000s.
-This neighbourhood is especially good for those looking for four or more bedroom homes.
-Nearly 90% of the units in the neighbourhood are occupied by homeowners and 10% are rented.
+Single detached homes are the most common housing type, representing almost all buildings in Bayridge, but duplexes are also present in the housing stock.
+Around 45% of properties in this neighbourhood were constructed in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 2000s.
+There is a higher proportion of four or more bedroom homes in this area.
+Nearly 90% of the population of this neighbourhood own their home and the rest are renters.